 Alessandro Acquisti, Professor of Information Technology and Public Policy,

 Carnegie Mellon University

-This blog article is derived from the authors’ paper titled The Effect of Ad-Blocking and Anti-Tracking on Consumer Behavior and an updated 2022 paper, A Field Experiment to Study the Effect of Ad-Blocking and Anti-Tracking on Consumer Behavior, projects of the Economics of Digital Services (EODS) research initiative led by Penn’s Center for Technology, Innovation and Competition (CTIC) and The Warren Center for Network & Data Services.
+This blog article is derived from the authors’ paper titled The Effect of Ad-Blocking and Anti-Tracking on Consumer Behavior and an updated 2022 paper, A Field Experiment to Study the Effect of Ad-Blocking and Anti-Tracking on Consumer Behavior, projects of the Economics of Digital Services (EODS) research initiative led by Penn’s Center for Technology, Innovation & Competition (CTIC) and The Warren Center for Network & Data Services.
 CTIC and The Warren Center are grateful to the John S. and James L. Knight Foundation for its major support of the EODS initiative.

 The battle around online (behavioral) advertising